ravindu644/patch-recovery-revived/README.md

 - Supports both `recovery` and `vendor_boot` images.
 - Automatically downloads and processes recovery images from a provided URL or local path.
 - Hex-patches the recovery binary to enable **fastbootd** mode.
+- **Boot image patching**: You can also upload your `boot.img` along with `recovery.img`/`vendor_boot.img` to patch the boot image, which removes stock recovery auto-restoration issues on some devices.
 - Creates an ODIN-flashable `.tar` file for easy flashing.

 Notes:

 - All the hex patches are located in [this database file](./hex-patches.sh).
 - On Samsung devices, `vendor_boot` contains the recovery ramdisk, only if the device uses the A/B partition scheme.
+- If you include `boot.img` in your archive (`.zip`, `.tar`, etc.), the script will automatically unpack and repack it to break its signature, preventing stock recovery auto-restoration issues.